 The legislation creates a destination-based collection system for sales tax when the vendor and customer live in different states.
 Using the system, states are able to enforce their existing sales tax laws but not to create new taxes or increase existing ones.
 The sales tax due is based on the rate in the location where the buyer receives the product.
 The bill provides an exemption for small sellers and requires that software for collecting the tax be provided to ease the administration burden.

 AFBF Policy:

-Farm Bureau supports allowing the collection of sales taxes on internet sales of consumer goods by out-of-state sellers.
-Farm Bureau supports S. 976, Marketplace Fairness Act of 2017, and H.R.
-2193, Remote Transactions Parity Act of 2017.
+Farm Bureau supports allowing the collection of sales taxes on internet sales of consumer goods by outof-state sellers.
+Farm Bureau supports S. 976 and H.R.
+2193.